 Declutter and lose weight.
 Sounds weird?
 Well, read on because there is a connection between extra stuff around your home and extra stuff around your waistline!

-Clutter is a state of mind and it can pervade all areas of your life, including your body and the weight you attach to it.
+Clutter is a state of mind and it can pervade all areas of your life, including your body.

 - How decluttering can help you to lose weight